Home —> Lighting for Collaborative Robot Vision: Cobot Integration Considerations

 Risk Group Classification and Practical Implications

 RODER Vision illuminators intended for cobot applications are available with optics that limit the angular spread of the emitted beam.
-Concentrating the light onto the inspection target reduces stray illumination in the surrounding workspace and lowers the photobiological exposure of nearby operators.
+Concentrating the light onto the inspection target cuts stray illumination in the surrounding workspace and lowers the photobiological exposure of nearby operators.

 Compact and Lightweight Illuminators for Robot-Mounted Integration